Core Concepts

 At NatML, we prefer to refer to ML models as graphs.
 It's pedantic, sure, but avoids any ambiguity.

-NatML supports working with CoreML (.mlmodel
+NatML supports working with (.mlmodel

-), ONNX (.onnx
+), (.onnx

-), and TensorFlow Lite (.tflite
+), and (.tflite

 ) edge graphs.

-.
+A feature is any data that can be consumed or produced by an .
 For example, you will use a lot of image features when working with vision models.
 NatML has built-in support for common features that might be used with ML models, including Texture2D

 and WebCamTexture